sharat87/sharats.me/content/posts/2020-03-15-automating-the-vim-workplace-3.md

 Then, on a weekend when I was feeling particularly silly, I extended this to accept a number in front of <kbd>dc</kbd> which specifies the number of newlines to end up with.
 So now, this mapping can both condense, and expand vertical blank space to any size I want!
-Yay silly weekends!
+Yay, silly weekends!

 ## Duplicate Text in Motion